osick/repo-ctx/docs/mcp_tools_reference.md

 ## Tool Name Note

 All tools have the `gitlab-` prefix for **historical reasons** (repo-ctx was initially GitLab-focused).
-However, all tools now support **both GitLab and GitHub**.
+However, all tools now support **GitLab, GitHub, and local Git repositories**.
 The prefix may be updated in a future version with backward-compatible aliases.

 ---